SHALEM-2024/qwen2.5-72b-finetune-h200---English-Test-Cases-to-Code/README2.md

 ## ☁️ Part 2: Model Upload Workflow

-*Pushing the adapter and tokenizer to Hugging Face.*
+*Pushing the adapter and tokenizer to Hugging Face. - Used LoRA adapter*

 ### 🛑 Pre-flight